showlab/UniRL/README.md

 ## Hugging Face models

-The UniRL checkpoints can be found on [Hugging Face](https://huggingface.co/benzweijia/UniRL):
+The UniRL checkpoints of GRPO can be found on [Hugging Face](https://huggingface.co/benzweijia/UniRL):

 The original Show-o checkpoints can be found on [Hugging Face](https://huggingface.co/showlab/show-o-512x512):